Xinyuan-LilyGO/EPD47-HC08/README.md

 ## Test the PDM_MIC
  -  This test program will test whether the microphone is working properly after ESP32 wakes up

- -  When the screen displays：“请对麦克风吹气”,Please blow into the microphone
+ -  When the screen displays：“请对麦克风吹气”, Please blow into the microphone

 ![PDM_MIC](/images/6.jpg)